mattrussi/gitlab-com-runbooks/docs/pingdom/pingdom.md

 An example of this analysis is [Pingdom Availability Statistics](https://docs.google.com/spreadsheets/d/1Wn760s-neVJU5Jzd--24BwsoSkezF5vacBaHpxwgMpA/edit) spreadsheet, which pivots the data to generate availability
 [KPI values](https://docs.google.com/document/d/1NNne33rOtkrogqWRzdQZ4U3kiZdc2PC6B44WCpmQpNc/edit#) for GitLab.com.

+## PagerDuty integration

+PagerDuty to Pingdom integration is used for the Uptime checks and alert notifications.

+The `pingdom` integration is configured in the PagerDuty for `GitLab Production` Service with a webhook.
+The webhook is attached to the Uptime checks in the Pingdom.
+The Uptime checks are configured in the `pingdom.yml` file and updated with CI.